 Bedford Borough has many fine areas and buildings distinguished by their architecture, landscape and history, which creates an attractive and rich environment.

 Conservation areas give additional protection to an area of special historical value and architectural interest by restricting what development can be carried out.

 Development proposals within a conservation area have to preserve or enhance the character of that area.

-See our Heritage Advice page for details on householder developments in conservation areas.
+You can also see our Heritage Advice page for more details on householder developments in conservation areas.